richMetellus/doc_xAsCodePresentation/source/index.rst

    3. **Version Control**

       ..
-3. Allows tracking of changes over time, making it easier to understand the history and evolution of configurations and policies.
+3. Allows tracking of changes over time, making it easier to understand the history and evolution of configurations, and content.

    4. **Collaboration**